 One thing we both regret from the early days of having Isabelle is not immediately going to whatever groups we could attend.
 I’ll admit, that we probably didn’t even think about it.
-We had never done this before, Isabelle is our first child, so we were more focused on working out what the hell we were doing, rather than thinking about what groups we could attend.
+We had never done this before.
+Isabelle is our first child, so we were more focused on working out what the hell we were doing rather than thinking about what groups we could attend.
 But they’re incredibly beneficial.

-We are community based creatures, and being isolated from people for long periods of time is incredibly harmful to our health.
+We are community based creatures.
+Being isolated from people for long periods of time is incredibly harmful to our health.
 We’re also far more likely to exacerbate our problems when we fail to broaden our perceptive.
 When you find yourself talking to other parents and hearing about their struggles, it can easily make you feel at ease with your own.
-Having that I’m not alone feeling will certainly help lift your spirits.
+Having that “I’m not alone” feeling will certainly help lift your spirits.
 And chances are, you won’t be the only one going through postnatal depression.

 At the end of the day, it’s worth a shot.
-They’re often free, so you won’t be out of pocket, and you’ll be surrounded by helpful, experienced people who know how you feel.
+Baby groups are often free, so you won’t be out of pocket.
+And you’ll be surrounded by helpful, experienced people who know how you feel.
 If you happen to find yourself in a group with judgemental parents who look down on you for whatever reason, then simply give that group a miss and find another.

 There are bad people everywhere, so of course you will meet all sorts at a baby group.
 Don’t let a bad experience put you off them completely.